Lichtso/ES6-Parser/README.md

 # ES6-Parser
-Lightweight parser for ES6 JavaScript
+A lightweight parser written in and for ES6 JavaScript

+`node --experimental-modules Parser.mjs`